racket/racket/racket/src/README.txt

    for `--enable-cs`, and it will not have a "cs" suffix for `--enable-csdefault`.
-Also, plain `make` will still build the traditional Racket implementation with `--enable-cs`; use `make cs` to build and `make install-cs` to inatll.
+Also, plain `make` will still build the traditional Racket implementation with `--enable-cs`; use `make cs` to build and `make install-cs` to install.
 With `--enable-csdefault`, plain `make` and `make install` will build and install Racket-on-Chez.